preamer/fv/README.md

 - Read solver settings, materials, boundary conditions, discretisation schemes, and more directly from the HDF5 file.
 - Visualise the mesh with [PyVista](https://pyvista.org).
-- Mesh reader based on a modified version of VTK's [`vtkFLUENTCFFReader`](https://github.com/Kitware/VTK/tree/master/IO/FLUENTCFF), with the VTK dependency removed.
-Supports all VTK cell types including polyhedra, for both `.cas.h5` and `.msh.h5`.

 ---